KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 These include:

 - Using `torch.nn.parallel.DistributedDataParallel` instead of `torch.nn.DataParallel`.
-This is recommended best practice by Pytorch themselves and offers much better performance/scaling.
+This is recommended best practice by PyTorch themselves and offers much better performance/scaling.
 A simple example of how to use `torch.nn.parallel.DistributedDataParallel` is shown in [`ddp_example.py`](example_code/ddp_example.py).
 Further documentation can be found [here](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).